KEY Ctrl + A | MEANING Select all contents of the page |

 Lesson Objective

-1.1: Understand the concepts of the Internet, intranet, and extranet.
-This objective may include but is not limited to: VPN, security zones, firewalls.
+extranet.
+This objective may include but is not limited to: VPN,

 Content

-1. The Internet has been called the “Information Superhighway.”
-Define the Internet and discuss why you would agree or disagree with this alternative label for the Internet.
+and discuss why you would agree or disagree with this alternative label for the

 Sample answer:

-A worldwide computer network that allows people to communicate and exchange information.
+Internet: A worldwide computer network that allows people to communicate and exchange information.
 The Internet is not owned by any particular company or person.

-Most students would probably agree with the label Information Superhighway, citing such things as the global/international reach of the Internet, the high-speed connections of the Internet’s backbone
+Most students would probably agree with the label Information Superhighway, citing such things as the global/international reach of the Internet, the high-speed connections of the Internet’s backbone.

-Define an intranet and an extranet.
-Discuss your view of this editorial: do you think a single term should be used or are both terms necessary?
+extranet.
+Discuss your view of this editorial: do you think a single term

 Sample answer:

-A private network based on Internet protocols such as TCP/IP that is strictly internal to the organization and is not connected to the Internet directly.
+Intranet: A private network based on Internet protocols such as TCP/IP that is strictly internal to the organization and is not connected to the Internet directly.
 It is designed for information management within a company or organization, and includes such services as specialized applications, document distribution, software distribution, access to databases, and training.

 Extranet: An extension of a corporate intranet using World Wide Web technology to facilitate communication with the corporation’s suppliers, customers, and business partners.
 An extranet allows limited access to a company’s intranet in order to enhance the speed and efficiency of their business relationship.